Webpage performance notes

 php_value zlib.output_compression_level 3

-# Even 1 will be noticable improvement.
+# Even 1 will be noticable improvement on most text.

 Notes: